How to Use AI for Speech Rehearsal and Practice

 A practical daily routine might look like this:

-5 minutes: Deliver your opening out loud and refine it based on how it felt
+• 5 minutes: deliver your opening out loud and refine it based on how it felt, not how it read.

-10 minutes: Present one section of your talk to AI, ask for the toughest question a sceptical audience member would ask, and practise answering it
+• 10 minutes: present one section to AI, ask for the toughest question a sceptic would raise, and answer it aloud.

-5 minutes: Ask AI to identify the weakest transition in your talk and practise a smoother version
+• 5 minutes: ask AI to name the weakest transition and rehearse a smoother version.

 Running over time is one of the most common and most avoidable mistakes in public speaking.
-It signals a lack of preparation and forces you to rush your close, which is the part of your talk that should land with the most impact.
+It signals a lack of preparation and forces you to rush your close, which is the part that should land hardest.
+Less is more here, so resist the urge to fill every minute.

 What AI Rehearsal Cannot Replicate

-Physical presence: AI cannot tell you whether your posture is open, your gestures are distracting, or your movement around the stage is purposeful.
+• Physical presence.
+AI cannot tell you whether your posture is open, your gestures are distracting, or your movement has purpose.

-Vocal delivery: While AI can assess the clarity of your words, it cannot hear your pacing, volume, or emphasis.
-These elements require practising out loud in a space that lets you feel the physical act of speaking.
+• Vocal delivery.
+It can judge the clarity of your words, but it cannot hear your pacing, volume, or emphasis.
+Those need practising out loud, in a space where you feel the physical act of speaking.

-Audience energy: The most important real time skill in public speaking is reading the room and adjusting.
-No AI simulation captures the unpredictable, human reality of a live audience.
+• Audience energy.
+The most important live skill is reading the room and adjusting, and no simulation captures the unpredictable reality of real people.

 Frequently Asked Questions About AI Speech Rehearsal